 The piece in its final form is reviewed by the writer and director of content.
 Since there should be communication throughout the process to this point, this review should really be just a final check to make sure the practice is sound, the script is correct and the graphics are as specified in the script.
 If the editor thought there were more graphics needed, these would be reviewed then.
 This is a limited time review period, generally 24 hours from being posted by the editor.
 Reviews maybe done together in a group or by individuals, group review is not mandatory.
 Content changes from this review are then given to the VPMD.

-Edit approval
+Edit Approval

 Vice President of Media Development, Editor